Temasys/temasys.github.io/_posts/2014-09-02-Building_A_Simple_P2P_chat_with_WebRTC.markdown

 category: How-To
 author: Thomas Gorissen

 excerpt: Audio/Video is not the only thing that WebRTC enables you to do.
-The data channel offers a variety of use-cases, too, to send information from one peer to another without going through a server.
+The data channel offers a variety of use-cases, too, by sending information from one peer to another without going through a server.
 In this tutorial I show you how to build a simple chat.

 ---